-After reading Michael Pollans’ “The Omnivore’s Dilemma” I decided to become a farmer.
-Inspired by Joel Salatin of Polyface Farms in Virginia, USA, on our farm outside Stellenbosch, South Africa, we apply BioDynamic agricultural principles and practices in raising cattle, laying hens, vegetables and vines.
+After reading about Joel Salatin of Polyface Farms in Virginia, USA, in Michael Pollans’ “The Omnivore’s Dilemma” I decided to become a farmer.
+In December of 2008, mentored by Christo Kok, I started farming on Spier, outside Stellenbosch, South Africa.
+We apply BioDynamic agricultural principles and practices in raising cattle, laying hens, pigs, broiler chickens, lambs, vegetables and vines.

-The 126 hectares of irrigated pasture form the foundation on which our operation rests.
+126 hectares of irrigated pasture forms the foundation on which our operation rests.
 We plant a diversity of perennial summer and winter legumes, herbs and grasses each of which brings different nutrition to the animals eating them as well as beneficial relationships with the soil microbes.

 Our pasture management is based on the high density grazing methodology, espoused by Andre Voison, Allan Savory and Ian Mitchell-Innes.
-This simple principle of a lot of animals in a small space for a short period of time deposits enormous amounts of manure and urine on the land and leads to healthy, vigorous growth achieved without applying any artificial fertilizer (NPK) to the land.
-We move our cattle twice daily and the laying hens, accommodated in our “Eggmobiles”, every day.
+This simple principle of a lot of animals in a small space for a short period of time deposits enormous amounts of manure and urine on the land and leads to healthy, vigorous growth achieved without applying any artificial (NPK) fertilisers to the land.
+We move our cattle four times a day, the pigs every 3 days, the broilers daily and the laying hens, accommodated in our “Eggmobiles”, every day.

-The vineyards are in their final year of conversion to organic status.
-To be followed by conversion to biodynamic status with the ultimate goal being the production of biodynamic Spier Estate wines.
-We plan to have Demeter certified grapes in early 2015.
+The vineyards are in their 3rd year of being certified organic.
+To be followed by conversion to biodynamic status with the ultimate goal being the production of BioDynamic Spier Estate wines.

 To find out where our produce is available, click on BUY MEAT at the top of the page.